-- 28. HBRC, Napier City Council and Hastings District Council as the appropriate consenting authority will reduce Ssources of stormwater contamination by will, from 1 January 2023, be reduced, by local authorities; - a) Specifying requirements for the design and installation of stormwater control facilities on sites where there is a high risk of freshwater contamination arising from either the direct discharge of stormwater to freshwater, the discharge of stormwater to land where it might enter freshwater or the discharge to a stormwater or drainage network; - Requiring the implementation of good site management practices on all sites where there is a risk of stormwater contamination arising from the use or storage of of contaminants; any of the contaminants listed in Schedule 10; - c) Controlling, and if necessary avoiding, activities that will result in water quality standards not being able to be met. - 148.
+- 28. HBRC, Napier City Council and Hastings District Council as the appropriate consenting authority will reduce Sources of stormwater contamination by will, from 1 January 2023, be reduced, by local authorities; - a) Specifying requirements for the design and installation of stormwater control facilities on sites where there is a high risk of freshwater contamination arising from either the direct discharge of stormwater to freshwater, the discharge of stormwater to land where it might enter freshwater or the discharge to a stormwater or drainage network; - Requiring the implementation of good site management practices on all sites where there is a risk of stormwater contamination arising from the use or storage of of contaminants; any of the contaminants listed in Schedule 10; - c) Controlling, and if necessary avoiding, activities that will result in water quality standards not being able to be met. - 148.
 Amend Policy 29 date to 1 January 2025. - 149.
 Amend Policy 30 date to 1 January 2025 and Insert footnote to clarify ANZECC Guidelines. - 150.
-Amend RRMP existing Rule 43 "Diversion and Discharge of stormwater' (Controlled activity) to read:

-Activity - Diversion and discharge of stormwater except as provided by Rule 42 and Stormwater 1"

-151. Amend existing RRMP Rule 52 to read:

-'Discharges that do not comply with rules 9-14, 16, 31-51 and Stormwater 1-4'
+Amend RRMP existing Rule 43 "Diversion and Discharge of stormwater' (Controlled activity) to read: - Activity Diversion and discharge of stormwater except as provided by Rule 42 and Stormwater 1" - 151.
+Amend existing RRMP Rule 52 to read: - 'Discharges that do not comply with rules 9-14, 16, 31-51 and Stormwater 1-4'

-1. Non-compliance with rules - if the rules in this section cannot be complied with, then the activity is a discretionary activity under RRMP Rule 52.
+- 152. Include the Advisory note to follow Stormwater Rules 1-4 as follows. - 1.
+Non-compliance with rules if the rules in this section cannot be complied with, then the activity is a discretionary activity under RRMP Rule 52.